 To reduce pollution in urban runoff to the "maximum" extent possible, the program incorporates regulatory, monitoring and outreach measures aimed at improving the water quality of San Francisco Bay and local creeks.

 All storm drains in Los Altos drain directly to local creeks and the Bay.
 Discharge from storm drains is not treated.
 Pollutants enter our environment when they are poured directly into storm drains or rinsed into the storm drain system by rainfall or wash discharges.
 Storm drain systems are a major source of pollution in San Francisco Bay.

-Find more information visit the Santa Clara Valley Water District or the Bay Area Stormwater Management Agencies Association.
+Find more information visit the Santa Clara Valley Water District, Watershed Watch, or the Bay Area Stormwater Management Agencies Association.